czi-catalystproject/hub-champion-training/episodes/access_hub.md

   Screenshot showing a list of [access-2i2c-showcase](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase) GitHub Team members.

   :::

+::::{dropdown} Exercise: Add a member of the organization to join the team
+:open:
 - Invite a member of the organization to join the team by clicking the green *Add a member* button and searching by username, full name or email address.

   :::{tip}